Priya-Bai-S/Github-Copilot/Labfiles/Exercise-2.md

    git add index.js
    ```

-1. Next from the VS Code terminal stage and commit the changes to the repository:
+1. Next from the VS Code terminal, commit the changes to the repository:

    ```
    git commit -m "Copilot first commit"